A Romanian Traditional House From XVIIIth Century

 In front, we access the kitchen chamber.
 In the past, this room was only used for storage.

-The living room is the most important part of a traditional house: everything happens here.
+The living room is the most important part of a Romanian traditional house: everything happens here.
 It’s the place where they eat, sleep and spend most of their time.
 The effects of hiding some elements, like the hutch buffet, while emphasizing others, like the bed side, was necessary to manipulate the eye toward the most beautiful part of the room, while ignoring the rest of it.
-This is why all Romanian traditional houses respect the same organisational design principles:
+This is why every Romanian traditional house respects the same design principles:

 - To warm up the room, a wood burning stove is located on the immediate left side of the door.